Six steps from curious to installed. Most homeowners complete this in 1–2 weeks.

 If your HOA pushes back, document all communications.
 Reference your state's solar access law.
 Consider contacting Solar United Neighbors for free legal guidance.

-See exactly how much you could save with plug-in solar — personalized to your state, your electricity rate, and your setup.
+Check your readiness in under 3 minutes, then see exactly how much you could save — personalized to your state, your electricity rate, and your setup.